Carlo068/Carlo068/README.md

 ## About Me

 Hello!
-I'm Carlo Ruiz and I'm a student at La Salle University and  I'm currently lerning web developement
+I'm Carlo Ruiz and I'm a student at La Salle University with registration id: 14961 and  I'm currently lerning web developement

 ## 🚀 Skills